iftahaider/DCF-Valuation-of-Walton-PLC/README.md

 ![WACC Sensitivity](Charts/WACC_Summary.png)

-> This figure summarizes Walton’s capital structure and cost of capital components.
-With equity forming ~82.5% of total capitalization and debt 17.5%, the weighted cost of capital is 16.71%.
-The charts show that equity is significantly more expensive than debt, driving up WACC.
-This reflects higher risk perception in Bangladesh’s equity markets and contributes to a conservative valuation.
+> This chart shows Walton’s capital structure and cost of capital components used in the WACC calculation.
+The pie chart indicates an equity‑heavy structure, with equity comprising roughly four‑fifths of financing.
+The bar chart compares the after‑tax cost of debt with the higher cost of equity, and the dashed line highlights the resulting weighted average cost of capital applied in the DCF valuation.

 #### Investment Insight

 The high 16.71% WACC is largely driven by a high Cost of Equity (18.29%) due to the company's reliance on equity financing (82.5%).
 This indicates a high required return for shareholders to compensate for perceived risk.

-### Chart 8: Enterprise Value Build-Up – DCF Waterfall
+### Chart 8: DCF Value Build‑Up

 ![EV Build-up](Charts/EV_Buildup.png)

-The waterfall decomposes enterprise value:

-- PV of 10‑year FCFF: 7,117.15 Cr (65.6% of EV)
-- PV of terminal value: 3,741.72 Cr (34.4% of EV)
-- Enterprise value: 10,858.87 Cr
-- Less debt: 2,669.68 Cr; plus cash: 506.55 Cr → Equity value: 8,695.73 Cr
-- Shares: 30.29 Cr → **287.06 per share**
+> This column chart shows how the DCF‑based equity value is constructed.
+The first bars present the present value of projected free cash flows and terminal value, which together form enterprise value.
+Subsequent bars deduct debt and add cash to arrive at total equity value.
+The chart provides a transparent bridge from operating performance to the final per‑share valuation figure used in the investment conclusion.

 #### Investment Insight

-Because 34.4% of EV is terminal, small changes in long‑run margins, WACC, or growth move equity value substantially.
+Because 27.83% of EV is terminal, small changes in long‑run margins, WACC, or growth move equity value substantially.
 Debt discipline and capital allocation decisions are key levers for incremental upside or downside.

 ### Chart 9: DCF Sensitivity – WACC vs Terminal Growth Rate

 ![WACC Sensitivity](Charts/WACC_Sensitivity_Heatmap.png)

-> The heatmap shows fair value per share from 237–415 depending on WACC and terminal growth (g).
-The base case is 287.06 at WACC 16.71% and g = 4.0%.
-WACC is the dominant driver: a 1 percentage point change shifts value by roughly 30–50 per share.
-The current price of 376.60 implies either lower WACC (~15%) or higher g (~4.5%) than the base case.

-#### Investment Insight

-The valuation is highly sensitive to macro variables (rates, risk premium).
-Any meaningful rise in Bangladeshi policy rates or country risk could push WACC toward 18%, compressing fair value into the mid‑200s.
+> This heatmap demonstrates how Walton’s intrinsic value per share changes under alternative combinations of WACC and terminal growth rates.
+Each cell reports the implied fair value, with warmer colours indicating lower values and cooler colours higher values.
+The blue‑outlined cell marks the base‑case assumption set.
+The grid visually communicates valuation risk, showing both downside scenarios and upside potential if risk perceptions or growth outlook improve.

-**Note:** Some charts have been created using Python Code with the guidance of Google Gemini.
+**Note:** One chart has been created using Python Code with the guidance of Google Gemini.

 ---